Ganesamanian/Frame-Detect/README.md

   1. **Clone this repository** to your local machine.
   2. Ensure that you have **Python** (version 3.6 or higher), **Numpy**, and the required dependencies (such as **OpenCV**) installed on your system.
   3. Organize your input images in a folder.
-  4. Run the `frame_difference` function by providing the input folder, output folder, and an optional threshold value.
+  4. Run the `frame_difference` function by providing the input and output folders and an optional threshold value.

 * **Configuration**: No specific configuration is required for this project.
 The code is designed to work with default settings.